layoutBox/FlexLayout/README.md

 ## Width, height and size <a name="width_height_size"></a>

 ### Adjust view width, height and size
-FlexboxLayout has methods to set the view’s height and width.
+FlexLayout has methods to set the view’s height and width.

 **Methods:**